The modal logic of arithmetic potentialism and the universal algorithm: The universal algorithm

-\begin{theorem}[Woodin] Suppose that $\PAp$ is a consistent c.e.~theory extending \PA.
-Then there is a Turing machine program $e$ with the following properties. \begin{enumerate} \item $\PA$ proves that the sequence enumerated by $e$ is finite. \item For any model $M$ of $\PAp$ in which $e$ enumerates a finite sequence $s$, possibly nonstandard, and any $t\in M$ extending $s$, there is an end-extension of $M$ to a model $N\satisfies\PAp$ in which $e$ enumerates exactly $t$. \item If $\N\satisfies\PAp$, then in the standard model $\N$ the program enumerates the empty sequence. \item Consequently, if $\N\satisfies\PAp$, then for every finite sequence $s$, there is a model of $\PAp$ in which the program enumerates exactly $s$. \end{enumerate} \end{theorem}
+\begin{theorem} Suppose that $\PAp$ is a consistent c.e.~theory extending \PA.
+Then there is a Turing machine program $e$ with the following properties. \begin{enumerate} \item $\PA$ proves that the sequence enumerated by $e$ is finite. \item For any model $M$ of $\PAp$ in which $e$ enumerates a finite sequence $s$, possibly nonstandard, and any $t\in M$ extending $s$, there is an end-extension of $M$ to a model $N\satisfies\PAp$ in which $e$ enumerates exactly $t$. \item In the standard model $\N$ the program enumerates the empty sequence. \item Consequently, for every finite sequence $s$, there is a model of $\PAp$ in which the program enumerates exactly $s$. \end{enumerate} \end{theorem}

-\begin{proof} This is my simplified argument, which as I mentioned is essentially similar to Shavrukov's independent argument.
+\begin{proof} This is my simplified argument.
 I shall describe an algorithm $e$ that enumerates a sequence of numbers, releasing them in batches at successful stages.
 Stage $n$ is successful, if all earlier stages are successful and there is a proof in a theory fragment $\PAp_{k_n}$, with $k_n$ strictly smaller than all earlier $k_i$ for $i<n$, of a statement of the form, ``it is not the case that program $e$ enumerates the elements of the sequence $s$ at stage $n$ as its last successful stage'' where $s$ is some explicitly listed sequence of numbers.
 In this case, for the first such proof that is found, the algorithm $e$ adds the numbers appearing in $s$ to the sequence it is enumerating, and then continues, trying for success in the next stage.
 The existence of such a program $e$, which iteratively searches for such proofs about itself, follows from the Kleene recursion theorem.

 Since the numbers $k_n$ are descending as the algorithm proceeds, there can be only finitely many successful stages and so the program will enumerate altogether a finite sequence.
 So statement (1) holds.